lexin-chen/SciArt/README.md

 1. Load trajectory into [Visual of Molecular Dynamics (VMD)](http://www.ks.uiuc.edu/Research/vmd/).
 2. Use the ```get_movie.tcl``` script to render an image for every frame of the trajectory.
 3. Import all the rendered images into the Blender Video Editing.
 4. Render and export your movie.
+More instructions on this in the release form under the ```.blend1``` file.